smatechnologies/visualcron-docs/docs/client-user-interface/server/event-trigger-file.md

 **File mask**

-The filter can be a complete file name or your can use *.* to monitor all files (default) or e.g. \*.txt to monitors all text files.
-If you want to check for multiple file masks you can separate them with semicolon (;).
-For example: *.txt; *.xml
+The filter can be a complete file name or your can use `*.*` to monitor all files (default) or e.g. `\*.txt` to monitors all text files.
+If you want to check for multiple file masks you can separate them with semicolon `(;)`.
+For example: `*.txt`; `*.xml`

 **Exclude folder mask**

 Use this field, with our without wild cards, to exclude triggering files from (sub)folder matching the mask.
 The comparison will be done against the sub folder name.
-If you do want to check against the whole part of the path then check _Compare with full path_.
+If you do want to check against the whole part of the path then check *Compare with full path*.

 **Compare with full path**